We Found a Homemade Fruit Fly Trap That Actually Works

-We don’t know where they came from—they just showed up one night.
+We don’t know where the fruit flies came from—they just showed up one night.
 Maybe some stowaway fruit fly eggs arrived on a bunch of bananas from the grocery store.
-Or maybe it was a bad idea to let this fruit salad sit on the counter while we had a bonfire in the backyard.
-Or maybe I neglected to empty our compost bucket for a little too long and some of those awful pests with their sense-of-smell superpowers shimmied their way through a screen.
+Or maybe it was a bad idea to let fruit salad sit on the counter while we had a bonfire in the backyard.
+Or maybe I neglected to empty our compost bucket for a little too long and some of those awful pests with their sense-of-smell superpowers shimmied through a screen.

 Then I noticed a pin on my ever-helpful Pinterest feed: Make a Homemade Fruit Fly Trap, it announced.
 So I did.

-Trap 1.
-Rotten Fruit
+Trap 1: Rotten Fruit

 - Using a toothpick, poke a few holes in the plastic.
 The holes should be large enough for fruit flies to crawl in but small enough to keep them from getting out.

 Fruit flies captured: 0 (Seriously!
 I wish I had put up a pantry cam to find out what happened, but I can guess.
 Read on.)